Baritone Guitar Guide: What You NEED To Know

 WHO PLAYS BARITONE GUITARS?

-In the early days of the electric baritone guitar, names like Duane Eddy, and Glen Campbell put the instrument on the map in a big way.
-Furthering the signature sound of 1960s popular music, the Beach Boys founder and revered songwriter/producer Brian Wilson often used the baritone to arrange and write songs, finding a range of notes and tones that were otherwise unavailable to guitarists.
+In the early days of the electric baritone guitar, Nashville names like Duane Eddy, and Glen Campbell put the instrument on the map in a big way along with the even lower-tuned Fender Bass VI.
+Furthering the signature sound of 1960s popular music, the Beach Boys founder and revered songwriter/producer Brian Wilson often used a baritone to arrange and write songs, finding a range of notes and tones that were otherwise unavailable to guitarists.